Adaptive Strategies for Pension Fund Management: Introduction

-Economics literature has long studied an individual’s ability to smooth consumption throughout their lifetime.
-Early work by \citet{friedman1957permanent} on “permanent income” and \citet{modigliani1954utility} on the “life cycle” argued that individuals prefer stable consumption over their lifetime.
-This body of work has evolved into a robust analysis of multi-period optimization problems that individual economic actors can undertake, and the financial decisions that those processes imply \citep{cocco2005consumption}.
+\paragraph{Life cycle investing} Economics literature has long studied an individual’s ability to smooth consumption throughout their lifetime.
+Early work by Friedman et al. \cite{friedman1957permanent} on “permanent income” and Modigliani et al. \cite{modigliani1954utility} on the “life cycle” argued that individuals prefer stable consumption over their lifetime.
+This body of work has evolved into a robust analysis of multi-period optimization problems that individual economic actors can undertake, and the financial decisions that those processes imply \cite{cocco2005consumption}.
 Complex models in this field of study consider the way an individual balances current and future utility of consumption with mortality probabilities, a desire to bequeath assets to heirs, and risk aversion.